 IBM Cloud Video – This platform uses an internal server network to deliver live streams.
 IBM Cloud Video also offers an “eCDN,” to partially compensate for not using a true CDN.

 Kaltura – This platform is compatible with a variety of CDNs of your choice.
-Kaltura delivers live streams via an indisclosed internal network of streaming servers and CDN partners.
+Kaltura delivers live streams via an undisclosed internal network of streaming servers and CDN partners.

 Ooyala – The Ooyala streaming solution doesn’t publicize its CDN choices at the time of this article.